SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 1. `handler`: a function accepting the editor API used to perform the job with the editor
 1. `isEnabled`: a function accepting the editor API used to enable or disable the menu item, depending on the current condition of the editor
 1. `shortcut`: a structure used to define the shortcut for calling `isEnabled` and then `handler`.
 It has two properties: string `key` and array `prefix` with four valid items: `metaKey`, `altKey`, `ctrlKey`, and `shiftKey`.
-1. `menuItemIndent`: integer value determines the additional indent of the menu item; it can be used to structure plugins in the menu.
+1. `menuItemIndent`: integer value determines the additional indent of the menu item; it can be used to structure the plugins in the menu.

 A plugin can be registered if `handler` is `undefined` (or `null`).
 In this case, the menu item is always disabled, and the return of the `isEnabled` function, if any, is ignored.
 Such a plugin could be used as a group header for the plugins found lexicographically below it.
 In this case, it is shown in the menu in a special, recognizable style.